ash-teach/dgl-204/docs/dgl204-2022fa/topics.md

 # Course Topics
-The following gives a high-level view of the topics that we'll be covering during the semester with *new* resources listed for each topic. *Programming topics* loosely correspond to each week of the semester, and you can assume that we'll cover each topic with enough depth that you should be able to make use of the programming feature listed. *Context topics* provide a little extra information about the Kotlin language, ecosystem, or about programming practice more broadly.
+The following gives a high-level view of the topics that we'll be covering during the semester with links to *introductory* resources for each topic. *Programming topics* loosely correspond to each week of the semester, and you can assume that we'll cover each topic with enough depth that you should be able to make use of the programming feature listed. *Context topics* provide a little extra information about the Kotlin language, ecosystem, or about programming practice more broadly and are intended help you to become a more confident Kotlin programmer.

  <table class="topics">
     <tr>
         <th>Unit</th>
         <th>Programming topic</th>
         <th>Context topic</th>
-        <th>New resources</th>
     </tr>
     <tr>
         <td>Fundamentals review</td>